Targeting the Media

 Guidelines for Placing Op-Eds

-If you are planning to submit your op-ed to a national publication, such as the Washington Post, send a pitch letter first to a handful of editors with the op-ed outline and then follow-up with a call.
+If you are planning to submit your op-ed to a major publication, send a pitch letter first to a handful of editors with the op-ed outline and then follow-up with a call.
 However, keep calls to the editor at a minimum and do not call during the end of the day when they are on deadline In a pitch letter, you should indicate the subject matter and proposed author.
 Although you could simply send out the op-ed piece to all the editors on your media list with a pitch letter, it is better to approach them first so you can tailor the piece to a specific publication’s needs.

 Here are five general steps to follow when preparing an op-ed: